helsingborg-stad/schema/README.md

 ## Repository Structure

-- `schema/schema.jsonld` — The main schema file, containing all definitions and extensions in a single JSON-LD document.
+- `schema.jsonld` — The main schema file, containing all definitions and extensions in a single JSON-LD document.
 This file is generated automatically.
 - `schema/definitions/classes/` — Contains individual JSON-LD files for each custom class.
 - `schema/definitions/properties/` — Contains individual JSON-LD files for each custom property.
 - `scripts/merge-schema.js` — A Node.js script that merges all class and property definitions into `schema.jsonld`.